Sevodric/gclone/README.md

 $ rlcone user/repo other_user/other_repo
 ```

-Alternatively, a default GitHub ID may be set up using:
+A default GitHub ID may be set up using:
 ```
 $ rclone --set-default your_default_ID
 ```
-It allows for directly cloning without specifying the repository's owner ID:
+This allows for directly cloning without specifying the repository's owner ID (useful for one's own repos)
 ```
 $ rclone repo
 ```